erajasekar/AstrosoftApiDoc/source/includes/_response_codes.md

 # Road Map

 The Astrosoft API is still being actively developed.
-We will be adding more details to Horoscope request like Bhava Position, Divisitional charts, Dasha Bhukthis, Ashtavarga, Shadbala and also be providing more features like Panchang, Marriage compactibility report etc.
+We will be adding more details to Horoscope request like Bhava Position, Divisitional charts, Dasha Bhukthis, Ashtavarga, Shadbala and also be providing more features like Muhurtha, Marriage compactibility report etc.

 If you have feedback or feature requests, please contact [innovativeastrosolutions.com](http://innovativeastrosolutions.com)